16 For indeed He does not give aid to angels, but He does give aid to the seed of Abraham.

 Another reason Christ suffered in His humanity is that He might become a High Priest who intercedes for His people.

 Verse 16 moves from proclamation to reason.
-The Son gives aid to believers, not angels.
+The Son gives aid to believers, not to angels.

 16 For indeed [surely, doubtless]